NVIDIA/DL4AGX/mtmi/README.md

 The original onnx model has been exported by running `python tools/pytorch2onnx_seg.py configs/mtformer/mtformer_export.py --checkpoint latest.pth`.

 ### Prerequisite
-You may install dependencies with `pip install onnx onnxruntime onnx-graphsurgeon onnx-simplifier`
+You may install dependencies with `pip install onnx onnxruntime onnx-graphsurgeon onnxsim`

 Step1: Simplify the onnx file.
 This is to manipulate the onnx graph, remove redundant nodes, do constant folding etc. For more detail, you may refer to [link](https://github.com/daquexian/onnx-simplifier)
 ```bash